 On the other hand, they may prefer to keep their distance and strike with a decisive shot from a bow or crossbow.
 Though we can’t forget their talents and notorious preference for poisons…

-Ok, so there’s a lot of ways that an Assassin Rogue can use to do their job.
+Ok, so there are a lot of approaches that an Assassin Rogue can use to do their job.
 Realistically, they are likely to use whatever will best guarantee that they can strike that decisive blow before anyone knows what’s happened.

 Whatever approach the Assassin chooses, they are bound to rely on a combination of speed, stealth, and the element of surprise to accomplish their goals.

-The Assassin Rogue largely fits the typical expectation for a Rogue’s role in the party.
+Assassin Rogues largely fit the typical expectation for a Rogue’s role in the party.
 They maneuver around the battlefield and strike at enemies when and where they are most vulnerable.

 Dealing tons of damage with their trusty Sneak Attack, the Assassin is able to assist their party in making quick work of enemies.